Bria White, MS, NCC, LPC

 Read More

-Originally studying to be a psychological researcher, Bria started an undergraduate project at Eastern Michigan University that analyzed racial biases amongst young adults.
-After concluding the study however, Bria felt discouraged thinking of the ongoing challenges of marginalized people within predominantly white institutions.
+Bria has always had an interest in social justice.
+Originally studying to be a psychological researcher, Bria started an undergraduate project that analyzed racial biases amongst young adults.
+After concluding the study, however, Bria felt discouraged thinking of the ongoing challenges of people of color within predominantly white institutions.
 She also experienced major burnout and imposter syndrome, which led her to see an on-campus therapist.
-This time for self-reflection changed her perspective on how she can support her communities within the realm of mental health.
+This time of self-reflection changed her perspective on how she can support her communities within the realm of mental health.

 Bria’s approach to therapy is grounded in building a strong therapeutic relationship.
-She wants to get to know clients as individuals and provide the judgment-free space to show up authentically.
-She welcomes therapy beginners and encourages all her clients to speak their truth.
+She wants to get to know clients as individuals and provide a judgment-free space to show up authentically.
+She welcomes therapy beginners and encourages all her clients to speak their truth when they have not been able to.
 She wants to work with clients to get to the root of their behaviors and understand not only what holds them back but what guides them forward.
-Bria encourages you to love yourself and embrace the qualities that are meaningful to you.
+Bria is happy to walk on the same path as her clients toward a better tomorrow.

 Specialties & Interests